extend-visual-studio/extend-visual-studio.github.io/docs/index.md

  * Use the `CompositionManager` to access parts that have been exported to MEF.
  * Use the `IdeApp` to access the core services such as the Workspace, Workbench

-### Composition Manager
+### MEF Export Provider

-The *composition manager* is used to retrieve parts that are exported to the Managed Extensibility Framework.
+The *export provider* is used to retrieve parts that are exported to the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).

 **Visual Studio Windows**

-We can access the MEF composition manager on Windows with the following code:
+We can access the export provider on Windows with the following code:

 ```
+var componentModel = (IComponentModel)Package.GetGlobalService(typeof(SComponentModel));
+var exportProvder = componentModel.DefaultExportProvider;
 ```

 **Visual Studio Mac**

 We can access the MEF composition manager on Mac with the following code:

 ```
+MonoDevelop.Ide.Composition.CompositionManager.Instance.ExportProvider;
 ```

 ### Commands

 **Visual Studio Windows**

 In Visual Studio Windows we declare command elements in a `vsct` file and register new commands using the `OleMenuCommandService`.

 [See here for documentation.](https://docs.microsoft.com/en-us/visualstudio/extensibility/extending-menus-and-commands?view=vs-2019)

 **Visual Studio Mac**

 In Visual Studio Mac we create `CommandHandler` sub-classes and then connect that command instance into an extension point using the `Manifest.addin.xml` file.

 [See here for documentation.](https://docs.microsoft.com/en-us/visualstudio/mac/extending-visual-studio-mac?view=vsmac-2019#extensions-and-extension-points)